gcomte/arentura/README.md

 ## Bitcoin Beach | arentura!

-arentura helps you finding where you can rent what at the Bitcoin Beach in El Zonte!
+[arentura](https://arentura.com) helps you find where and what to rent at the Bitcoin Beach in El Zonte!

 If you want to add an item, [create a Pull Request](https://github.com/gcomte/arentura) or join our [Telegram group](https://t.me/arentura).